stevana/pipelining-with-disruptor/README.md

 [setting](https://github.com/turion/essence-of-live-coding), which is
 potentially useful for a telling a good upgrade story.

-To summarise, while there are many streaming libraries there seem to be few (if any, at least that I know of) that tick all of the following boxes:
+To summarise, while there are many streaming libraries there seem to be few (at least that I know of) that tick all of the following boxes:

   1. Parallel processing:
      * in a determinate way;